 Welcome!
-We’re Anne and Ernie, dedicated frugal, debt free, simple-living folks, in the country in Manitoba, Canada.
+We’re Anne and Ernie, dedicated frugal, debt free, simple-living folks, in the country in the prairies of Canada.
 We are obsessed with history and what the pioneers did to survive.
 We try to utilize many of their methods in our day to day lives.

 The reason for this is to become self-sufficient like the settlers were, looking after themselves as much as possible by using the bounty of nature.